 Southwood Prize

 The British Ecological Society awards an annual prize to the best paper by an early career researcher in each of the Society’s journals.
 Journal of Applied Ecology awards the Southwood Prize in memory of Prof. Sir Richard Southwood.
-The winner is selected by the Editors of Journal of Applied Ecology at the end of each year and an announcement is made early in the New Year following.
+The winner is selected by the Senior Editors of Journal of Applied Ecology at the end of each year and an announcement is made in the New Year following.

 The Southwood Early Career Researcher Award is given each year to the best paper in the journal by an author at the start of their career.
 In the absence of extenuating circumstances, ‘Early Career’ is defined as less than 5 years post- Ph.D. or -D.Phil. experience according to the date of your graduation certificate.
-The winner of the Southwood Prize Early Career Researcher Award will receive £500, membership of the British Ecological Society, a year’s subscription to Journal of Applied Ecology, and a contribution to the costs incurred in attending the BES Annual Meeting in the UK if they wish to give a presentation on their work.
-The winner is selected by the Editors of Journal of Applied Ecology at the end of each year and an announcement is made early in the New Year following.
+The winner of the Southwood Prize Early Career Researcher Award will receive £500, a year’s membership to the British Ecological Society, a year’s subscription to Journal of Applied Ecology, and have their registration fees covered to attend the BES Annual Meeting if they wish to give a presentation on their work.

 If the first author of a paper considers that they are eligible for this award they are invited to nominate themselves during the submission process of Manuscript Central.

-Read the Virtual Issue bringing together the winning and shortlisted papers for 2022.
+Read the Virtual Issue bringing together the winning and shortlisted papers for 2023.

 Winner of the Southwood Prize 2022